ChristopherWerby/code-modules/README.md

 *	Add image preload links to the head of the home page for the banner carousel.
 	*	Just on the home page.
 *	Update some text.
-*	Rename top-level-modules module to high-level-modules.
+*	Rename top-level-modules module to high-level-modules; adjust documentation.
+*	Remove unused global variables.
+*	Normalize variable names to all caps kabab case.
+*	Create a **modules-starter/** folder with a skeleton of the modules system.
+	*	This is what users would download and use to start their own projects.
+	*	Still needs work.